Gibbons-Lab/isb_course_2020/docs/16S/talk.md

 ## Time to bring in the big guns :bomb::zap:

-We will now run the DADA2 plugin which will do 3 things:
+We will now run the DADA2 plugin, which will do 3 things:

 1. filter and trim the reads
 2. find the most likely original sequences in the sample (ASVs)